-■ What can the course lead to in terms of higher education and future careers?

-A good degree in classical civilisation can lead in many directions, from academic pursuits in classics or history to journalism, politics or the visual arts.

-■ What are the formal entry requirements?
-English GCSE at Grade 5 or above.
+- What can the course lead to in terms of higher education and future careers?
+A good degree in classical civilisation can lead in many directions, from academic pursuits in classics or history to journalism, politics or the visual arts. - What are the formal entry requirements?
+English GCSE at Grade 5 or above. - What activities enrich this subject?
 Visits to the British Museum and to theatrical productions, Classical Association conferences, when available.